ello/wtf/_posts/help/2014-08-27-friends-and-noise.md

 ## How do I move people I am following between FRIENDS and NOISE?

-Scroll through the full list of people you are following (click the followers link on your profile page, and then click the FOLLOW button next to each user avatar).
+Scroll through the full list of people you are following (click the followers link on your profile page, and then click the FOLLOW button next to each person's avatar).

 ## How can I stop following someone in my FRIENDS or NOISE stream?

-Go to the user’s profile page, click the button that says FRIEND or NOISE (depending on which stream they are in), and select "Unfollow" from the pop-up menu.
+Go to the person’s profile page, click the button that says FRIEND or NOISE (depending on which stream they are in), and select "Unfollow" from the pop-up menu.

 ## Can I view NOISE using the same expanded layout as FRIENDS, and vice-versa?

 Yes.
 If you are using Ello on the web, you can toggle back and forth from expanded to grid view by pressing =.
-You can also click on the grid icon at teh bottom right of any page!
+You can also click on the grid icon at the bottom right of any page!